ditola/portfolio/09 Tiered Bad Bank/README.md

 Project Title
 # 🏦 Tiered Bad Bank

-## Description/Motivation:
+## 1 Description/Motivation:
 This project serves as a demonstration of a full-stack application, utilizing the MERN stack (MongoDB, Express, React, and Node.js) as part of my capstone project for the MIT coding bootcamp.
 It effectively showcases the React architecture within a three-tier application framework, encompassing a browser-based client, an HTTP server, and a data storage layer.
 Additionally, the project incorporates essential features of authentication and authorization.

+The demo emulates a

-## Prerequisites
+## 2 Prerequisites
 Before you begin, ensure you have met the following requirements:

-1 You have installed the latest version of Node.js and npm 2 You have a Git client installed
+1. You have installed the latest version of Node.js and npm
+2. You have a Git client installed
-3 You have a basic understanding of JavaScript and Node.js
+3. You have a basic understanding of JavaScript and Node.js

-## Getting Started
+## 3 Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Cloning the Repository